Hip Preservation Surgery

 The hip is a ball-and-socket joint comprised of the femur (thigh bone) and the pelvic bone.
 The head of the femur (ball) articulates with a cavity (socket) called the acetabulum in the pelvic bone.
 To facilitate smooth and near frictionless movement of the hip joint, the articulating surfaces of the femur head and acetabulum are covered by spongy articular cartilage.
 Injury, wear-and-tear and certain diseases can result in the wearing away of the cartilage tissue, causing painful rubbing of bones.

 Hip replacement surgeries, in which damaged parts of the hip joint are removed and replaced with a prosthesis, have long been the choice of treatment.
-In young, active patients, however, the prostheses are highly prone to wear-and-tear, necessitating repeat surgeries.
+In patients, however, the prostheses are highly prone to wear-and-tear, necessitating repeat surgeries.
 By contrast, hip preservation is a surgery that overcomes the limitations of joint replacement by repairing or revising the patient’s own natural hip.

 Some of the conditions indicated for hip preservation surgery include: